 “His doctors tried anti-spasmodic drugs to end them, but that didn’t work.
 I read about chocolate as a remedy in your book, bought him a bag of chocolate chips, and voila.
 He is in his seventies and a skeptic.
 When he mentions this cure to his doctors, they think he is making it up.
 He was thrilled.”

-Anyone who would like to learn more about simple solutions for hiccups and other common ailments may find our book, Quick & Handy Home Remedies, of interest.
+Anyone who would like to learn more about simple solutions for common ailments may also find our book, Quick & Handy Home Remedies, of interest.
 It contains numerous remedies for a wide range of common problems.